-For parents with children who are 'On Alert', class teachers will update you regularly on your child's progress and targets.
+For parents with children who being monitored , class teachers will update you regularly on your child's progress and targets.

 Home to school communication books

 A home school book may be set up for specific individuals between parents and the class teacher to discuss concerns, targets and achievements for pupils.